arunjj17/End-to-End-Reinforcement-Learning-using-Human-Feedback/README.md

 AgentRLHF is a CPU-friendly synthetic RLHF pipeline for studying how a tool-using AI agent learns multi-step behavior from demonstrations, trajectory preferences, and reinforcement learning with a KL penalty.

+Many agents today have access to tools and memory, but they still struggle with deciding when and how to use them.
+AgentRLHF targets that gap by training the agent's decision process over full trajectories, including tool use, memory use, clarification, verification, safety handling, and cost awareness.

 ## Open-Source / Local-Only Statement

 This project does not use OpenAI, Anthropic, Gemini, Cohere, Perplexity, or any other closed-source hosted LLM API.
 The default mode runs entirely with NumPy, deterministic synthetic tools, synthetic memory, and template outputs.